 1.2 GB of free hard disk space.

-Windows 7 or newer, Pentium 4 or Athlon processor with 2 GB RAM.
+Windows 7 or newer, Intel or Athlon processor, 2 GB RAM.

-Audio Unit, VST or AAX host application (64-bit on Mac) and professional sound card recommended.
+Audio Unit, VST or AAX host application (64-bit on Mac).

 Stand-alone version included.